Toilet Found! is sustained by readers who made purchases through specific links on this site. Learn more

-Rough-in size is the distance from the back wall to the center of the sewer outlet.
-That is the hole on the floor where your waste material gets flush away. (see diagram below).
+Rough-in size is the distance from the back wall to the center of the drain flange.
+That is the hole on the floor where the waste material gets drain away. (see diagram 1.2).

 The rough-in should be measured from the wall and not from any baseboard or molding.
 So make sure you measure from above the baseboard or molding to get an accurate measurement of the rough-in.

 Get Your Rough-In Right

 There are 3 rough-in sizes – 10 inches, 12 inches, and 14 inches.
 If you are replacing your toilet, you need to know the rough-in size to buy the right toilet that fits.

 If you are planning for a new build or remodel, always go for the standard 12-inch rough-in.
 That’s the most common of the 3 rough-in sizes.
 You will find that you won’t be lack of choices when you are shopping for a toilet.

 And finding a replacement is easy because all manufacturers will have the 12-inch rough-in for all its toilet models.